 Since the 1960s, architects have experimented with the architectural applications of computer programming.
 Over the past decade, these investigations have become increasingly refined, forming a body of computational design practices that are now regularly used in the architectural design process.1

 One reason that few landscape architects have embraced computational design practices is that they can be unfamiliar and unsuitable.
 The current canon of computational design techniques is distinctly architectural, aimed at generating and optimising form so that architects can better design complex geometries, complex structures, and complex details.
 Looking to the few landscape-focused practitioners who do use computational tools, we see designs that typically feature branching, flowing, twisted, folding, and fracturing surface geometries.
-Here, the formalisms common to the architectural avant-garde have been appropriated by way of a 90 degree rotation: façades turned to become fields.
+Here, the formalisms common to the architectural avant-garde have been appropriated by way of a 90-degree rotation: façades turned to become fields.

 This approach has its place, but such techniques are not viable or desirable responses to every design problem in landscape architecture.
 Landscapes are dynamic, subject to the shifting-states of natural systems.
 In the face of this dynamic complexity, contemporary practices often turn to diagrammatic representations that define process-driven design strategies.
-Yet, there is a tension between the productive abstraction of the diagram and the need to rigorously resolve its assertions against the actual conditions of a site.45
+Yet, there is a tension between the productive abstraction of the diagram and the need to rigorously resolve its assertions against the actual conditions of a site.4 5

 This presents a way to design landscapes whereby the medium of the design process begins to resemble what it represents.
-Unlike plans or diagrams, a computationally-defined design emerges from a series of generative rules that form a dynamic system.
-By creating rules that account for the temporality, uncertainty, and dynamism of landscape systems we can begin to make these phenomena truly operative within the design process.
+Unlike plans or diagrams, a computationally defined design emerges from a series of generative rules that establish a dynamic system.
+By creating rules that account for the temporality, uncertainty, and dynamism of landscape systems, we can begin to make these phenomena truly operative within the design process.
 A design for a waterfront could be seamlessly tested against simulations of the hydrological systems that govern tidal flushing, coastal erosion, sea level rises, and storm surges.
 Planting plans could automatically match particular species to local changes in substrate, grade, saturation, and shading, while maintaining a cohesive composition that maintains ecological diversity and aesthetic effects.
 These capabilities are already present in our current design process.
 But rigorously analysing the effects of ecological systems is often an arduous undertaking that may require specialist knowledge.
 By outsourcing these tasks to the computer, they can be performed effortlessly, allowing intuition and analysis to act in tandem throughout the design process.

 If this challenge can be overcome, it is unlikely that the introduction of computational tools would have the same effect as they have had in architecture.
 Whereas digital fabrication and digital design techniques acted as complementary catalysts that enabled architects to expand the limits of what could be built, advanced forms of fabrication have less relevance in landscape architecture given the primacy of landform and vegetation.
 Instead of enabling formal novelty, a computational practice of landscape architecture would generate a more subtle, but substantial, benefit.
 If we can better analyse and understand how our designs interact with the complexities of dynamic landscape systems, then many aspects of the design process stand to gain.
 Adapting computation might not change the capabilities of landscapes, but rather improve our own capabilities as landscape architects.

-Peter Connolly, “What is Design Research in Landscape Architecture?” in Technique, ed.
+Peter Connolly, “What Is Design Research in Landscape Architecture?” in Technique, ed.
 René van der Velde and Peter Connolly (Melbourne, Australia: RMIT University Press, 2002), 20–33. ↩